 Of all the things it celebrates, Day of the Homeland is foremost a day to remember those expellees who passed away, especially during World War II.

-The belief is, irrespective of where Germans live, they have the right to citizenship and a home in the country of their heritage.
+The Day of the Homeland reminds Germans and others that everyone has the right to citizenship and a home in the country of their heritage.

 Why Day of the Homeland is Important

-Due to the world wars, millions of Germans were expelled or deported to other countries.
-Day of the Homeland was part of an effort to encourage and assist those who were expelled to return to their homeland and honor those who have passed away due to hunger and sickness.
+Due to both world wars, millions of Germans were expelled or deported to other countries.
+Day of the Homeland was part of an effort to encourage and assist those who were expelled to return to their homeland and to honor those who have passed away due to hunger and sickness.

-B. It reminds Germans of the values of their homeland
+It reminds Germans of their homeland's precious values

 As good citizens, we occasionally need to stop and think about the values that built our great nations.
 Whether we're German nationals or Americans, it's important to remember the blessings of home.